-- 1. The IPC lead must be a designated member of the nursing staff who has completed an identified IPC course (or initially is in the process of completing)

-This requirement has been placed at nurse level (RN or EN) in recognition of the need to be involved in the clinical aspects of a service, level of expertise expected and ability to have influence at a service.
-It is expected this role will also provide an additional career pathway for nurses in aged care. - 2.
-The IPC lead must be employed by and report to the Approved Provider It is important for the individual to have a clear relationship with the Approved Provider, who retains overall responsibility for IPC in accordance with its obligations under the Aged Care Act 1997.
+1. The IPC lead must be a designated member of the nursing staff who has completed an identified IPC course (or initially is in the process of completing) This requirement has been placed at nurse level (RN or EN) in recognition of the need to be involved in the clinical aspects of a service, level of expertise expected and ability to have influence at a service.
+It is expected this role will also provide an additional career pathway for nurses in aged care.

-- 3. The role is to observe, assess and report on IPC of the service and assist with developing procedures and providing advice within the service
+- 2. The IPC lead must be employed by and report to the Provider It is important for the individual to have a clear relationship with the provider who retains overall responsibility for IPC in accordance with its grant obligations. - 3.
+The role is to observe, assess and report on IPC of the service and assist with developing procedures and providing advice within the service

 The IPC lead should play an important role in promoting ongoing best practice and preparedness at a residential facility.
 Their knowledge should lead the creation and refinement of procedures to reflect best practice, monitoring of IPC practices to determine where shortfalls may exist, and reliable advice for both staff and management to ensure IPC responsibilities are upheld. - 4.
-The IPC lead must be engaged onsite and dedicated to a facility
+Must be engaged onsite and dedicated to a facility

 The requirement for a dedicated onsite IPC lead recognises the need to provide advice and oversight as part of ongoing, day to day operations and on a localised basis with regard to facility circumstances (including the resident mix, staff mix, services offered and physical aspects of a facility). - 5.
-The IPC lead may have a broader role within the facility and could be an existing member of the nursing staff
+May have a broader role within the facility and could be an existing member of the nursing staff

 It is recognised that IPC leads may have other responsibilities within a facility.
-With limited excess IPC expertise available, it is anticipated that many IPC leads will be existing nursing staff who benefit from increased knowledge and expertise.
+With limited excess IPC expertise available, it is anticipated that many IPC leads will be existing nursing staff that benefit from increased knowledge and expertise.
 At larger facilities, or to address certain deficiencies, providers may determine that a full-time IPC lead or a number of IPC leads is appropriate.